 - In the Design Subscription Form window, configure the details of the form, as described in the following table:

 When selected, all subscriptions based on this form will be read-only (no responses configured or required).
 Clear this check box if you want notifications to include response options.

 Note: For more information about how response options and their assigned actions behave for subscriptions, see How subscription responses work.

-When selected, event feeds based on this form will include the Subscribers section, which allows creators to add other users, devices, groups, and dynamic teams to the event feed as subscribers.
+When selected, alert feeds based on this form will include the Subscribers section, which allows creators to add other users, devices, groups, and dynamic teams to the alert feed as subscribers.
 If this option is not selected, the Subscribers section is hidden, and users must subscribe themselves.

 Defines the number of minutes that xMatters waits before sending the notification.
-The notification is not delivered if the event is terminated before this time has elapsed.
+The notification is not delivered if the alert is terminated before this time has elapsed.

-You can use this feature to be notified about only those events that run longer than expected or are not resolved within a required time frame.
-You will not receive any subscription notifications about events that are resolved quickly.
+You can use this feature to be notified about only those alerts that run longer than expected or are not resolved within a required time frame.
+You will not receive any subscription notifications about alerts that are resolved quickly.